stephenjohnlimb/boot/WindowsNetworkWithMultipass.md

 ```

 #### Note if you already have a VM
-So if you already have a couple of VM's and don;t want to recreate them:
+So if you already have a couple of VM's and don't want to recreate them:
 - Just stop the VM
 - Go to Hyper-V Manager and select each VM in turn
 - Go to Settings and Add Hardware